Découvrez nos prochains événements

 Résumé

-Using a noise-based reverse correlation design, we first elicit mental representations of faces of Democratic and Republican voters from a national sample of 1,000 partisan Americans, then have a separate sample of 2,725 raters evaluate those images across ten dimensions, including attractiveness, trustworthiness, dominance, masculinity, smiling, and age.
-Our results reveal strong and consistent ingroup projection: both Republicans and Democrats hold similarly positive mental representations of individuals who share their political affiliation.
-Evidence for shared partisan stereotypes is more limited and indirect: while Republican faces are perceived as older, less smiling, and more dominant than Democratic faces, regardless of the participant’s own partisanship, partisans do not converge on a common representation of what a typical Democrat or Republican looks like.
+Finally, I will present work on appearance-based judgements in political contexts.
+Using a noise-based reverse correlation design (a psychophysics method that visualises the mental image a person associates with a given category), we elicited mental representations of the faces of Democratic and Republican voters from a sample of 1,000 US partisans, then had a separate sample of 2,725 raters evaluate those images across ten dimensions, including attractiveness, trustworthiness, dominance, and age.
+Our results reveal strong ingroup projection: partisans on both sides hold similarly positive mental representations of copartisans.
+Evidence for shared partisan stereotypes is more limited: while Republican faces are perceived as older, less smiling, and more dominant regardless of the rater’s own partisanship, partisans do not converge on a common representation of what a typical Democrat or Republican looks like.
+These findings have implications for our understanding of affective polarisation, appearance-based biases, and the formation of stereotypes.

 Informations pratiques